X

 GO

-The Assistive Technology Assessment Center (ATAC) is a state of the art service provided by the Ventura County SELPA at no charge to our local school districts.
+The Assistive Technology Assessment Center (ATAC) is a state-of-the-art service provided by the Ventura County SELPA at no charge to our local school districts.
 The ATAC team provides assistive technology assessments, focusing on access to curriculum and augmentative/alternative communication; training on specific equipment and techniques; and workshops on a wide variety of assistive technology topics to the students, families and educators of Ventura County SELPA.
-Requests for an assessment by ATAC must be generated by the school district.
-ATAC referrals require a signed Assessment Plan.
-Please contact members of the ATAC Team, before generating an Assessment Plan, to discuss the student's needs and to reserve a date and time.

 Kelly Cox